The application period for 2020-2021 ends on December 8, 2019!

 Purpose of the Grant Program

-The research work in the U.S. has to start with the Fulbright–Technology Industries of Finland grant.
-The grant cannot be awarded for a research project that the applicant has already started in the U.S. The grant is meant for research visits taking place in the academic year 2020–2021.
-The earliest possible starting date of the grant period is August 1, 2020.
+In addition to research-only grants, it is also possible to award grants that include a limited amount of teaching, up to 2 hrs/week.
+The research project carried out in the United States must begin with the ASLA-Fulbright grant.
+The grant will not be awarded to a project the scholar has already started in the U.S. The earliest possible starting date of the grant period is August 1, 2020.

-Applicants must be Finnish citizens and enter the U.S. on a nonimmigrant Fulbright sponsored J-1 visa.
+Applicants must be Finnish citizens and enter the U.S. on a non-immigrant Fulbright sponsored J-1 visa.
 The J-1 visa sponsorship of the Fulbright program is available for a maximum period of 12 months.
-Dual citizens (Finland and the U.S.) are ineligible to apply.
+Candidates planning longer research projects in the U.S. should contact the Fulbright Finland Foundation before submitting their applications.

 How to Apply?